This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 375° F.

 • In a medium bowl whisk the flour, soda, baking powder, salt and sugar.
 Dump it on the counter or on a large wooden cutting board.
-You can make this on any counter except tiled counters with grout lines.
-If that is what you have, make it in the bowl with a pastry blender or on a cutting board.
+You can also make this in a large bowl with a pastry blender or your hands.

-• Sprinkle the cold butter cubes over the flour mixture.
-Cut in the butter with a bench scraper until the butter pieces are almost indiscernible.
+• Sprinkle the cold butter cubes over the flour mixture and cut in with a bench scraper or rub in with your hands until the butter pieces are almost indiscernible.

 • Slowly add the buttermilk, scooping the flour over the buttermilk and working it in.
 Do this gently.
 At first I use the bench scraper to mound the flour on top of the buttermilk until it is absorbed before adding a little more.
 After a dough begins to form, I abandon the bench scraper and just use my hands to kneed in the buttermilk until a cohesive dough forms.
 There shouldn’t be any dry patches but it shouldn’t be sticky either.
 At this point gently, but quickly, kneed in the raisins.
 You can always use a little more or a little less buttermilk.
 You want to kneed it as little as possible so that it doesn’t become tough.